Crystal Party: Ideology

+The party rejects materialism and instead advocates that decisions should be "guided by the heart".
+The party claims to be neither left nor right-wing.

 The party opposes vaccine mandates and espouses COVID-19 conspiracy theories.
-Its chairperson, Juho Lyytikäinen, has called Bill Gates "world's most influential doctor" and claims that the pandemic is orchestrated by the World Health Organization.
+Its former chairperson, Juho Lyytikäinen, has called Bill Gates "world's most influential doctor" and claims that the pandemic is orchestrated by the World Health Organization.
 The party also believes that "Western" medicine is not enough to answer all the questions regarding modern health problems.
 Instead, it supports "alternative medicine" like homeopathy and advocates for official recognition of such treatments.

-Electoral success
+Local representation

 In 2020, a city councillor in Polvijärvi was expelled from the Social Democratic Party after denying the Holocaust.
 She later founded a councillor group for the Crystal Party and thus became the party's first and so far only municipal councillor.

 The Crystal Party took part in its first elections during the 2021 municipal elections.
 The party won 6,285 votes (0.3% of overall share) at the national level.
 None of its candidates were elected.
 One of the best-known candidates of the party was Maria Nordin, a controversial wellness coach.